-Thomas Heneghan, 51, has been Co-Vice Chairman of the Board since February 1, 2013 and a director of the Company since March 2004.
+Thomas Heneghan, 52, has been Co-Vice Chairman of the Board since February 2013 and a director of the Company since March 2004.
 Mr. Heneghan has been chief executive officer of Equity International since February 2013.
 Mr. Heneghan was Chief Executive Officer of the Company from January 2004 to February 2013 and President of the Company from February 2011 to May 2012.
 He was also President of the Company from January 2004 to January 2008.
 Mr. Heneghan was President and Chief Operating Officer of the Company from May 2000 to December 2003.
-He was Executive Vice President, Chief Financial Officer and Treasurer of the Company from April 1997 to May 2000, and Vice President, Chief Financial Officer and Treasurer of the Company from Partners of America, a single family housing investment platform; The Redwood Group, an owner, operator and developer of warehouse properties in China and Japan; and SAMHI Hotels Ltd, an owner and developer of hospitality assets across India.
+He was Executive Vice President, Chief Financial Officer and Treasurer of the Company from April 1997 to May 2000, and Vice President, Chief Financial Officer and Treasurer of the Company from February 1995 to March 1997.
+He is a board member of Home Partners of America, a single family housing investment platform; e-Shang Redwood (formerly The Redwood Group), an owner, operator and developer of warehouse properties in China, Japan and Korea; SAMHI Hotels Ltd, an owner and developer of hospitality assets across India; and Acosta Verde, an owner, operator and developer of shopping centers in Mexico.
 He is a senior managing director of Chai Trust.
 He is a member of the Urban Land Institute's Global Exchange Council, and a board member of the Global Real Estate Institute.

-Philip Calian, 52, has been a director of the Company since October 2005.
+Philip Calian, 53, has been a director of the Company since October 2005.
 Mr. Calian has been founder and managing partner of Kingsbury Partners LLC since January 2003, and an operating partner of Waveland Investments LLC since July 2004.
 Kingsbury Partners LLC is a private equity and consulting firm focused on providing capital and ownership skills to middle market distressed businesses and Waveland Investments LLC is a Chicago-based private equity firm with committed equity capital.
 Prior to founding Kingsbury Partners LLC, Mr. Calian was chief executive officer of American Classic Voyages Co., a publicly-traded travel and leisure company, from 1995 until 2002.
-Mr. Calian is a managing member of MCS Investment Group, LLC, a private producer and seller of mineral well brine; Hudson Lock, LLC, a private lock manufacturer; and Lewis County Press, LLC, a community newspaper publisher.
+Mr. Calian is managing member of MCS Investment Group, LLC, a private producer and seller of mineral well brine; Hudson Lock, LLC, a private lock and hardware manufacturer; and Lewis County Press, LLC, a community newspaper publisher.
 He is a director of Cottingham & Butler, Inc., a private insurance broker; and CC-Development Group, Inc., a private owner, developer and operator of senior living communities.

-David Contis, 56, has been a director of the Company since February 2009.
-Mr. Contis has been President - Mall Platform and Senior Executive Vice President of Simon Properties Group, Inc., a publicly-traded retail REIT, since May 2011.
-Mr. Contis was President of Real Estate for EGI from November 2006 to May 2011.
-He was Executive Vice President and Chief Operating Officer of The Macerich Company, a publicly-traded shopping center REIT from May 1997 to October 2006.
-Mr. Contis was employed in various capacities by affiliates of EGI from 1980 to 1997, including as Vice Chairman, Executive Vice President and Chief Operating Officer of Equity Properties & Development L.P. from 1992 to 1997.
-He served on the Board of Directors of BRMalls, Brazil's largest shopping center company from 2008 to 2011.
-Mr. Contis was a director and served as a member of the Board of Directors, Compensation Committee and Audit Committee of Dundee Realty Corp., a Canadian-based real estate company from 1997 to 2003.
-In addition, he was a Trustee of the International Council of Shopping Centers.
+David Contis, 57, has been a director of the Company since February 2009.
+Mr. Contis has been president - mall platform and senior executive vice president of Simon Properties Group, Inc., a publicly-traded retail REIT, since May 2011.
+Mr. Contis was president of real estate for EGI from November 2006 to May 2011.
+He was executive vice president and chief operating officer of The Macerich Company, a publicly-traded shopping center REIT from May 1997 to October 2006.
+Mr. Contis was employed in various capacities by affiliates of EGI from 1980 to 1997, including as vice chairman, executive vice president and chief operating officer of Equity Properties & Development L.P. from 1992 to 1997.
+He served on the board of directors of BRMalls, Brazil's largest shopping center company from 2008 to 2011.
+Mr. Contis was a director and served as a member of the board of directors, compensation committee and audit committee of Dundee Realty Corp., a Canadian-based real estate company from 1997 to 2003.
+In addition, he was a trustee of the International Council of Shopping Centers.